Return to Home Page

 On reaching the summit we visited both cairns.
 According to Dave’s GPS, the smaller cairn is three metres higher than the larger cairn.

-At the summit we met four other walkers who had ascended from the A838 (the way we intended descending).
-I don’t normally eat much on the hill, however, by the time we reached the top my energy levels were low and I felt starving.
-Inchnadamph Hotel packed lunch tuna sandwiches never tasted so good.
-After a quick group photo we set off towards the final top Ceann Garbh.
+At the summit we met four other walkers who had ascended from the A838, the way we intended descending.
+I don’t normally eat much on the hill, however, by the time we reached the top my energy levels were low and I felt hungry.
+Inchnadamph Hotel packed-lunch tuna sandwiches never tasted so good!
+After a quick group photo we set off towards the final top, Ceann Garbh.

 Group photo at Foinaven summit: